firsttris/html-webpack-multi-build-plugin/README.md

 ### Why do i need this addon?
 This plugin for html-webpack-plugin generates script tags for module and nomodule for a webpack multi build configuration.

-### Will some Browser still download both bundles?
+### Will some browser still download both bundles?

 Yeah some browser like Safari, IE11, Edge are downloading both bundles, but only executing one.